- 01Your first deal starts with people, not properties — a single meetup connection can shortcut months of research

 Show Notes

-BiggerPockets meetup finder.
-Go to biggerpockets.com/events.
-Type in your city.
-You'll get a list of local investor meetups — some weekly, some monthly.
-The bigger markets (Dallas, Atlanta, Phoenix, Tampa) have 10–15 active groups.
-Smaller markets might have 2–3.
+Three places.
+BiggerPockets meetup finder — go to biggerpockets.com/events, type in your city, and you'll get a list of local investor meetups.
+Bigger markets (Dallas, Atlanta, Phoenix, Tampa) have 10-15 active groups.
+Smaller markets might have 2-3.
 That's fine.
 You only need one good one.

 REI associations are another option.
-Most metro areas have a local real estate investors association (REIA) — they charge $50–$200 per year, but you get structured meetings, vendor discounts, and a directory of local investors.
-The Jacksonville REIA, for example, runs a monthly meeting with 150+ attendees and a separate landlord subgroup.
+Most metro areas have a local REIA charging $50-$200/year with structured meetings, vendor discounts, and a directory of local investors.
+The Jacksonville REIA runs monthly meetings with 150+ attendees.

-Good signs: The host introduces themselves and mentions deals they've done recently.
+Good signs: The host mentions deals they've done recently.
 There's a Q&A segment.
 Attendees range from brand-new to 20-year veterans.
 People swap actual numbers — cap rates, rent-to-price ratios, contractor recommendations.
 Someone mentions a specific street or neighborhood.

 What to Say When You Walk In